pete-machine/torchbricks/README.md

 # Brick outputs: dict_keys(['raw', 'stage', 'processed', 'embedding', 'logits', 'softmaxed'])
 ```

-The brick collection accepts a dictionary and returns a dictionary with both intermediated and resulting tensors.
+The brick collection accepts a dictionary and returns a dictionary with all intermediated and resulting tensors.

 Running our models as a brick collection has the following advantages: